Partnering Up with Perth Fest

-So much so that each year, we partner up with a select number of schools to provide access to the arts in a way the school/community group may not otherwise experience.
+Each year we partner up with a select number of schools to provide access to the arts in a way the school/community group may not have been able to experience.

 Why have Partner Schools?

-We acknowledge that many students miss out on effective arts education due to inequity of access and inadequate resourcing, so the Partner Schools program provides students with opportunities to watch, connect with and learn from the world’s leading visionary artists.
+We acknowledge that many students miss out on effective arts education due to inequity of access and inadequate resourcing, so our Partner Schools program provides students with opportunities to watch, connect and learn from the world’s leading visionary artists.

 We also see wonderful value in making space for discussion, collaboration, conversation and learning with international, national and local performers and practitioners.

-By students participating in activities designed to challenge and extend learning, they build agency, self-efficacy and critical thinking - vital life skills.
+By participating in these activities that are designed they build agency, self-efficacy and critical thinking all of which are vital life skills.

-Want to know other ways Perth Festival engages with our community?
+Want to know other ways we provide meaningful engagement with our community?
 Check out our Connect program!